Hardy Planting Zone: 3 to 9

 The leaves of Jack in the Pulpit are green and triplicate, with jagged edges and a light fuzz covering the surface.

 These leaves are arranged around the green and brown striped flowers.
-During the later months of the growing cycle, some leaf clusters surround nuggets of berries which begin as green and eventually become bright red.
+During the later months of the growing cycle, some leaf clusters surround nuggets of berries that begin as green and become bright red.

 Birds often enjoy eating the berries of this plant, which are clustered together much like a seed pod.
 When planting the actual seeds and cultivating the plants, care should be taken to ensure they are not allowed to dry out, as doing so might render the growth potential empty.

 While the blooms are typically green and brown, light shades of purple and even purplish pink have been observed.
 Like the stems, the blossoms can have one or two of these colors or a unique mixture.